Permafrost/Tundra/SERVICES.md

 * `$document` is the given `IData` document with either the first or all occurrences of the given [regular expression pattern] in each string value removed.

 ---

-### tundra.document.value:replace

-Replaces either the first or all occurrences of the given [regular expression pattern] in each string value in the given `IData` document with the replacement string.

-#### Inputs:

-* `$document` is an `IData` document to have occurrences of the given [regular expression pattern] in each string value replaced.
-* `$pattern` is the [regular expression pattern] to match against each string value.
-If not specified, no replacement will occur.
-* `$replacement` is the replacement string to be substituted in each string value wherever the given pattern is found.
-* `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
-If false, captured groups can be referred to with dollar-sign references, such as `$1`, and other special characters may need to be escaped.
-  Defaults to `false`.
-* `$mode` is a choice of whether to replace all occurrences of the pattern, or just the first occurrence.
-If not specified, defaults to all occurrences.
-* `$recurse?` is an optional boolean indicating if embedded `IData` documents and `IData[]` document lists should also have occurrences of the pattern in their string values replaced.
-Defaults to `false`.

-#### Outputs:

-* `$document` is the given `IData` document with either the first or all occurrences of the given [regular expression pattern] in each string value replaced with `$replacement`.

----